 Here we run into some of the major troubles with historical sites of Jerusalem.
 The city has been torn down so many times, the locations of various ancient religious sites is really just a guess.

 Helena investigated local legends, and declared several sites to be the locations of various events in what was becoming the New Testament.
 She had the Church of the Nativity built in Bethlehem and the Church on the Mount of Olives built outside Jerusalem, to book mark Jesus’ birth and ascension.
 Numerous other sites were declared, and churches built.
 Helena converted lots of pagan churches into Christian centers of worship.
-Helen was also a huge collector of religious relics, bringing back pieces of the True Cross and the nails of the crucifixion.
+Helen was also a huge collector of religious relics, bringing back supposed pieces of the True Cross and the nails of the crucifixion, which were given to her emperor son as good luck charms.

 Relics have been a huge problem for Christianity, and one of the reasons Protestants broke away.
-If you add up all the pieces of the True Cross in existence, it would make a large telephone pole, and the 35-40 nails of the crucifixion you can visit really makes one wonder.
+If you add up all the pieces of the True Cross in existence, it would make a large telephone pole, and the 35-40 nails of the crucifixion you can visit at so many holy sites really makes one wonder.

 Helena used her vast resources to seed churches and relics throughout the empire, while her son was holding the earliest Church Councils to define dogma and start work on the first official bibles.
 Christianity was now the most popular religion in the country, and only the death of the empire could have stopped it.
 When the empire did finally pass away, Christianity had already obtained a universality that made it the largest religion of humanity today.